 The phenomenon of group polarization helps explain another cognitively and socially relevant feature of reasoning: its potential creativity.
 Intuitive mechanisms for aggregating information never lead to an answer that is outside the range of the initial answers.
 Reasoning often does.
-In many cases, this will lead a group to an answer that is better than any of those that were initially entertained (Blinder & Morgan, 2000; Glachan & Light, 1982; Laughlin, Hatch, Silver, & Boh, 2006; Michaelsen, Watson, & Black, 1989; M. K. Smith et al., 2009; Sniezek & Henry, 1989).
+In many cases, this will lead a group to an answer that is better than any of those that were initially entertained (Blinder and Morgan 2000; Glachan and Light 1982; Laughlin et al. 2006; Michaelsen, Watson, and Black 1989; M. K. Smith et al. 2009; Sniezek and Henry 1989).
 In other cases, however, this may lead to an answer worse than any of the initial ones.
 In the right institutional environment, however, such excesses can themselves be turned to good.
-Consider, for instance, different scientific groups (labs or schools of thought) each following with utter conviction a different idea.
+Consider, for instance, different scientific groups (labs or schools of thought), each following with utter conviction a different idea.
 Each group is likely to suffer from a form of polarization.
-When, however, there is a process of selection going on at a higher level-when for instance the ideas coming from these different groups are evaluated and tested by a larger community-then the polarization may have allowed for a much broader exploration of the space of ideas.
-Many will have been wrong, but hopefully some may have been even 'more right than they thought', and polarization will have allowed them to dig into new and otherwise unreachable territory.
+When, however, there is a process of selection going on at a higher level - when, for instance, the ideas coming from these different groups are evaluated and tested by a larger community - the polarization may have allowed for a much broader exploration of the space of ideas.
+Many will have been wrong, but hopefully some may have been even "more right than they thought," and polarization will have allowed them to dig into new and otherwise unreachable territory.

 It is common to think of science as epitomizing the power and creativity of human reasoning.
 Of course, it is well understood that science is a collective enterprise, but still, individual scientists are seen as contributing to it through the exercise of a faculty aimed at individually seeking the truth.
-Seeing reasoning as primarily a social competence aimed at persuading and at being persuaded only by good reasons suggests another way of articulating reason and science and, more generally the cognitive and the social.
+Seeing reasoning as primarily a social competence aimed at persuading and at being persuaded only by good reasons suggests another way of articulating reason and science and, more generally, the cognitive and the social.

-A proper understanding of group performance-of 'collective wisdom' for instance requires attending equally to cognitive and to social mechanisms.
+A proper understanding of group performance - of "collective wisdom," for instance - requires attending equally to cognitive and to social mechanisms.